barrettotte/qr-asm/README.md

 This was made to learn how QR codes work and to get better with ARM assembly.

+## Disclaimer

+If its not obvious I'm bad at assembly...I'm sure there are a disgusting amount of optimizations I could have done.
+But, I tried to keep things simple so a dummy like me could understand this a year from now.

+Specifically, I didn't really leverage 32-bit word size or ARM's fancy optional shifting on each instruction.

 ## QR Code Limitations

-I'm not very good at ARM assembly, so I constrained the QR code generation a bit.
+I constrained the QR code generation a lot.
 I just wanted to encode a url, not build a whole library.

 - Byte mode encoding only
 - QR version 4 and below (up to 80 characters with v4-L)